jd282/nutrinfo/php-beers/README.txt

 view the php files by typing "localhost/php-beers" in a browser

-- to debug: go to root and then /var/log/apache2 and then type tail -f error.log to look at error messages
+- to debug: go to root (su)  and then /var/log/apache2 and then type tail -f error.log to look at error messages